 When do I get my annual tax statement?

-In previous years, health funds were required to send a tax statement to every adult with health cover in July.
-The statement's used to calculate any rebate you're entitled to, and the Medicare Levy Surcharge (if applicable).
+Previously, health funds were required to send a tax statement to every adult with health cover in July.
+The statement is used to calculate any rebate you're entitled to, and the Medicare Levy Surcharge (if applicable).

-Due to changes in legislation, we no longer send them out.
+Due to changes in legislation, we no longer send them out unless you’ve asked us to send one.
 How you access that information now depends on how you lodge your tax return:

-- Online through myTax or a registered tax agent – by 20 July 2020 your health insurance details should be pre-filled on your tax return, so you shouldn’t need do anything.
+through myTax or a registered tax agent – by 20 July 2022 your health insurance details should be pre-filled on your tax return, so you shouldn’t need to do anything.
 (If there's any issue with this, follow the instructions below)